Tsavo East Day Trip from Diani Beach: Is One Day Enough?

 Departure Times and the Route

 The route runs north along the Mombasa-Nairobi highway, turning inland at Bachuma Gate.
-Your guide will brief you on what to expect as you approach—the landscape shifts visibly from coastal lowland to acacia scrub before you reach the gate.
+Your guide will brief you on what to expect as you approach – the landscape shifts visibly from coastal lowland to acacia scrub before you reach the gate.

-- Time in the park: 08:30–15:00 (six to six-and-a-half hours of game viewing)
+Park entry: approximately 08:00-08:30.
+Time in the park: 08:30-15:00 (six to six-and-a-half hours of game viewing).
+Departure for Diani: 15:00-15:30.
+Return to beach: approximately 18:00-18:30.

 This is a long day.
 You leave before first light and return at dusk.
 Come prepared.